Texans face Bills in first meeting since 2019 playoffs - WHIZ News

 KEY MATCHUP: Mills vs. Bills’ defense.
 Buffalo hasn’t been kind to quarterbacks with 16 or fewer career starts.
 The Bills are 9-0 in that category since the start of the 2019 season, not including a 35-0 win over Miami in Week 2, when Tua Tagovailoa was sidelined in the first quarter.
 In those nine wins, Buffalo has allowed an average 215.5 yards passing, a combined 10 TDs passing with 24 sacks and 13 interceptions.

 KEY INJURIES: Texans WR Danny Amendola will likely miss his second straight game with a thigh injury.
 CB Terrance Mitchell, who sustained a concussion against the Panthers, is also dealing with an illness and could sit out Sunday.
 C Justin Britt was limited in practice this week but is expected to play.
-S Justin Reid could miss his second straight game with a knee injury. … Bills starting S Jordan Poyer’s status is uncertain after he hurt his left ankle against Washington.
-Worth monitoring is fellow starting S Micah Hyde, who has been limited with a quad injury.
+S Justin Reid could miss his second straight game with a knee injury. … Bills starting S Jordan Poyer (left ankle) and starting left guard Jon Feliciano (concussion) have been ruled out.
+Nickel cornerback Taron Johnson is listed as questionable with a groin injury.

 SERIES NOTES: The Texans have won five of the last six meetings, including their wild-card playoff matchup in which Houston rallied from a 16-0 third-quarter deficit. … The retooling Texans, however, have just 12 players remaining from their 2019 roster, including QB Deshaun Watson, who has been listed as inactive/not injury-related following his trade request and after 22 women filed lawsuits alleging sexual assault or harassment. … The Bills, by comparison, have 27 remaining on their roster from 2019. … The teams are 2-2 in games played at Orchard Park, New York.